NullP01nt/PiMatrix/README.md

 with external IO by use of Raspberry Pis, a messaging library called ZeroMQ and wiringPi.

 This combines to be a system where input is given by remote input publishers and a single subscriber by the use of a Message Broker.

 Inside the eagle folder, there is a design for an add-on board suited for a Raspberry Pi 2+.
 This add-on board includes 2 8x8 LED matrices to form a complete 16x8 LED matrix display.

-The software side of things is managed by the following services:
+The software side of things is partly managed by the following services:
 * Avahi-daemon (mDNS)
 * DNSMasq (DHCP)

+The source folder includes the following applications:
+* MatrixSnake
+* MessageBroker
+* Mousepublisher
+* JoystickPublisher

 Our setup consists of the following systems:
 The setup consists of the following systems: